Burnaby women's counselling

 Counselling for childhood abuse.
 Girl with stuffed animal

-I am a Burnaby therapist who supports you in healing from your childhood abuse.
+As a BIPOC therapist in Burnaby who supports you in healing from your childhood abuse.
 This happens in a safe, non-judgmental, and private space, both in person and online.
 You were born worthy.
 For some survivors of childhood abuse, their self-esteem, view of self, and self-worth are impacted.
 Others have negative core beliefs which surface when they feel triggered in their present day.
 I work with you to build your self-esteem and self-worth and to strengthen your relationship with yourself.

 Tired of feeling bad about yourself?
 You are more than the childhood abuse you experienced.
 What if I told you that your self-talk could be kinder, more patient, and more understanding, rather than harsh and critical?
 Let’s work together and change your self-talk.